Anticyclotomic Euler systems for unitary groups: Vertical norm relations at split primes

 \section{Vertical norm relations at split primes}

 In this section we construct classes in the ``$p$-direction'' following the general method outlined in \cite{Loeffler19}.
 As a result we will obtain cohomologically trivial cycles which are compatible as one goes up in the \emph{anti-cyclotomic} tower.
 We will also need results of this section in the construction of the Euler system map.
+We do not require $n$ to be odd in this section.